2lambda123/HP_Device_and_Bios-Hacking/README.md

 My first thought that appeared immediately was, if I short circuit the chip it will (please notice healing) heal itself not `recover/restore` itself, `healing` is an unusual word in these terms.
 I decide to belive my thoughts and the results can be found below .

 Sounds crazy?
 Maybe..
 Not for me..
 I love to try crazy things which should be "impossible".
 I have strangely enough succeeded with many crazy and wierd "hacks" of all kind that should not be possible BUT I will not lie for anyone, I have also failed a lot before I got older and wiser.
-These are things I will talk about that when I retire, until then I will continue to do everything in my power to try to hack time so then count backwards. =)
+These are things I will talk about that when I retire, until then I will continue to do everything in my power to try to hack time to count backwards. =)

 ## Bypassing/Hacking Secure Boot as a pro (to be updated)